BP-H/superNova_2177/DEVELOPMENT.md

 If the packages are missing, stub implementations found under `stubs/` will activate automatically and may cause confusing test failures.

+Installing every dependency from `requirements-minimal.txt` and `requirements-dev.txt` prevents these stubs from loading and keeps the tests reliable.

 The GitHub Actions workflows (`.github/workflows/ci.yml` and `pr-tests.yml`) run these commands automatically whenever you push or open a pull request.

 ## Pre-commit Hooks